gnotaras/wordpress-add-meta-tags/readme.txt

 - Links to Soundcloud tracks of the form: `https://soundcloud.com/USER_ID/TRACK_ID`
 - Links to Flickr images of the form: `http://www.flickr.com/photos/USER_ID/IMAGE_ID/`

-This feature should be considered experimental (although it works).
+This feature should be considered experimental.
+This information might be changed in future versions of the plugin.

 = Translations =